WSJS: Switch to all-sports

 The station ended its news/talk format on September 1, 2017, and changed to all-sports, including Fox Sports Radio programming, David Glenn's Raleigh-based sports show, and a locally produced afternoon show, One on One With The Schass with Kyle Schassburger.
 Schassburger was later replaced with The Drive with Josh Graham.

 Outgoing morning host J.R.
 Snider said that "for the first time in 87 years, there will not be a live local morning show on WSJS".
-Concurrently, Curtis Media's existing sports stations — WSML in Graham, WMFR in High Point, and WCOG in Greensboro — began simulcasting with WSJS as the "WSJS Sports Network".
+Concurrently, Curtis Media's existing sports stations — WSML, WMFR, and WCOG — began simulcasting with WSJS as the "WSJS Sports Network".
 WPCM in Burlington-Graham was also added to the simulcast all-sports network.
-In March 2021, Curtis Media sold WCOG to Winston-Salem-Greensboro Broadcasting Co. and WCOG now is a sister station to WTOB and WWBG and is broadcasting oldies music.
+In March 2021, Curtis Media sold WCOG to Winston-Salem-Greensboro Broadcasting Co., who relaunched it as an oldies sister station to WTOB and WWBG.

 In December 2021, WSJS was sold to Stuart Epperson Jr's Truth Broadcasting Company for $625,000.
 Truth Broadcasting owns several other stations in the market, including WTRU and WPOL.
 The sale was consummated on March 1, 2022.
 On May 25, 2022, it was reported that WSJS would flip its format to talk and sports on June 6, 2022.

 In January 2023, vandals destroyed two of four towers in WSJS' array.
 The AM signal was off the air, as well as the FM translator W268CG at 101.5 FM.
 The station's programming remained available through its three other FM translators.

 Prior to the attack, the station had filed a request with the FCC to move their transmitter location to a new site currently used by WPOL and WSMX.
 The move would see WSJS reduce power from 5,000 watts directional day and night to non-directional 1,700 watts day and 110 watts night.